 Meets Arizona State Board of Nursing requirements for preparing a Licensed Practical Nurse to initiate, maintain, and discontinue intravenous therapy and administer selected medications by the IV route within the scope of LPN practice in Arizona.
-Includes legal aspects, complications of IV therapy, age-specific modifications, and nursing implications for administration of selected IV fluids and medications.
+Includes legal aspects, complications of IV therapy, age-specific modifications, and nursing implications for administration of selected IV fluids and medications

-Prerequisite: Active license as Licensed Practical Nurse, NSG 132.
+Prerequisite: NSG 132, Active license as Licensed Practical Nurse or Registered Nurse.